 You might like to simply lie on a beach lounger enjoying the sun, but your child is more likely to be digging deep into the sand and getting coated in it.
 It can be a nightmare to remove, but some talcum powder can help.
 By removing moisture from your skin, talcum powder enables sand to fall off easily.
 Just rub a little powder all over your child and then brush the sand off.

 19. Use UV Suits To Avoid Sun Cream Battles

 If you are one of the fortunate parents whose child doesn’t mind being coated in sun cream then consider yourself lucky.
 For many other parents it’s a battle, and usually results in a bad start to the day.
 Invest in a UV swimsuit and hat set to avoid this battle.
 They usually have an SPF rating of 40-50 and are great for protecting your child’s skin, whether you are going swimming or just playing on the beach.
 You will still need to apply cream to your child’s face, hands, feet, and neck, but that is a lot more manageable.
-We love this adorable striped set from John Lewis.

 20. Take A Pack Of Balloons

 They take up very little room and are great for keeping small children entertained.
-If you have always fancied yourself as the next Mr Tumble then take it one step further with this balloon modelling kit.
+If you have always fancied yourself as the next Mr Tumble then take it one step further with a balloon modelling kit.

 21. Take A Beach Shelter